IBC Totes in Canada: Types, Standards, and Compliance Explained

 The factors that influence that decision include:

-Age relative to expected service life: A stainless steel IBC that is 15 years old may have decades of useful life remaining; a composite IBC with a degraded liner and corroded cage may not be worth recertifying.
+Age relative to expected service life: A stainless steel IBC that is 15 years old may have decades of useful life remaining; a composite IBC tank with a degraded liner and corroded cage may not be worth recertifying.

 Extent of damage: Surface-level corrosion or a worn valve is usually repairable; structural deformation or cracking of the vessel is not.